 You’ve read our article about interesting careers.

 Well, we’re here with five more to show you just how many different careers are out there!
-Before we begin, do remember that all salary figures should only serve as guides.
+Before we begin, do remember that all salary figures should only serve as guides, and may not be entirely accurate.

 1. Google Store Producer